bkager/Tiny-node-cookbook/informational-modules-in-node.md

 # Modules in Node

-You'll see "module" used to mean three different, related things in Node:
+You'll see "module" used to mean three different but related things in Node:
 1) The core Node modules
 2) Your local modules
 3) Third-party modules